darrylwest/secure-s3-backup/docs/backup-prd.md

 ### 2.3 Backup Process

-Backups are processed in one at a time, or in parallel if the policy permits.
+Backups are processed in one at a time, or in parallel if the policy permits (e.g., max_jobs=4).
 The maximum parallel backup jobs is limited by a global policy.
 For small files it is customary to set the policy to parallel.
 Large files are set to serial to ensure proper memory management.

 Some files should be backed up in pairs, e.g., dump.rdb and appendonly.aof.
 For that condition their is a `group` policy with a group name.